 Once schools began to reopen – often in stages – it became necessary to support education stakeholders in promoting good hygiene and social distancing.
 Hygiene supplies were distributed to schools in the region, and lessons were staggered in order to promote social distancing.
 This meant that there were periods of time when children were attending school in-person for two to three days a week.

-For most teachers across the world, the COVID-19 pandemic was the first time they had facilitated distance or digital learning, and in ECAR many lacked the necessary pedagogical and technical skills to teach effectively.
+For most teachers across the world, the COVID-19 pandemic was the first time they had facilitated distance or digital learning, and in ECAR many lacked the necessary pedagogical and technical skills to use digitally-supported teaching to reach all children effectively and inclusively.
 Governments in ECAR responded by providing online workshops, webinars, and training for teachers.
 This training largely covered digital competencies, online pedagogies, and psychosocial training and support.

 Below are brief descriptions of how the governments of each of the four focus countries addressed issues of education during the pandemic.